 New Jersey has become a cultural and economic epicenter in the North East.
 The Garden States offers everything from sprawling farmland to industrial hubs.
 Its diverse regions make the state a breeding ground for all types of business.
 You'll find a bountiful array of small businesses and large corporations alike.
-It's most notable for its entertainment, including the New Jersey Performing Arts Center and The Liberty Science Center, as well as its businesses, including window companies such as Royal Prime and elevator companies, such as G-Tech Elevators.
+It's most notable for its entertainment, including the New Jersey Performing Arts Center and The Liberty Science Center, as well as its businesses, including window companies.

 The NJ Business Environment